nriddiford/Investigating-structural-variation-in-cancer-genomes/README.md

 # Background
 Most of the following heavily borrows from [Tattini et al (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4479793/)

 Structural variants (SVs) are genomic rearrangements generally affecting more then 50 bp.
-These can include balanced (where a portion of the genome is moved with no net change in bps) and unbalanced (resulting in an increase/decrease in bps) events  SVs include:
+These can include balanced (where a portion of the genome is moved with no net change in bps) and unbalanced (resulting in an increase/decrease in bps) events and include:
 * Deletions
 * Insertions
 * Inversions